spsdco/notes/README.md

 Springseed is the simple and easy way to take your notes.

 ## Building this code.
 Springseed is now based on the awesome work of the people at Github and as such we use the fantastic `atom-shell` framework to get stuff done.
-As such, we have introduced a new build systembased on the GNU Makefile build system.
+As such, we have introduced a new build system based on the GNU Makefile build system.
+Should the build below fail, you should run `make clean` before trying again because some make operations won't complete if they've errored.
+Nothing we can do to fix this :).

     sudo gem install sass
     make